NavyaG-lab/Tech-writer/infrastructure/mergulho.md

 1. A name
 2. A compute mechanism which **must be expressed as a spark transformation**.
 3. What data it is valid for
-4. It's scope (Dataset, SingleColumn...)
+4. Its scope (Dataset, SingleColumn...)
-5. It's output type as a `common-etl.schema.LogicalType`
+5. Its output type as a `common-etl.schema.LogicalType`

 Applying a metric returns an 7-column dataframe with the following columns: